ogdenstudios/feyrun/assets/dungeon-master/session-1.md

 > Perform a constitution check.
 DC 10.

+* Agarax succeeds: he remembers fire.
+First screaming.
+Then laughter, hideous laughter.
+(The laughter of the pit fiend Asgaroth)
+* Calwor succeeds: he remembers stuffing a small scroll in his pocket
 * Halyyra succeeds: she remembers a name, Oberon.
-* Calwor succeeds: he remembers stuffing a small scroll in his pocket
-*

 > Calwor, roll two d20s and record the numbers

+## Calwor's spells

+If Calwor remembers his scroll, it has three spells written on it:

+1. Protection from Evil and Good
+2. Jump
+3. Levitate

 ## Enter the Feywild

 You come to consciousness.
 Your vision, once blurry, sharpens.
 The sun is in the same position and you're staring into a deep purple and red twilight.
 Full of twinkling stars.
 The grass blows in the wind around you.